How Much Does Bankruptcy Cost?

 How Can a Lawyer Help You Through These Processes?

 The bankruptcy cost depends on the city you live in and the type of bankruptcy.
-Seeking the services of an attorney will help you settle on the chapter.
+Seeking the services of a Phoenix bankruptcy lawyer will help you settle on the chapter.
 Our team will use the means test to check your eligibility for Chapter 7.
 This test compares your total household income to the median income for a similar-sized house.
 You qualify for chapter 7 if you make less.
 Failing the Arizona mean test indicates you are better off than most folks and do not need to file for bankruptcy.
 A chapter 13 bankruptcy case may be feasible, and you can reach out to us for further guidance.

 Our dedicated team will ensure you get a solution for your debts and get back on your feet.
 Contact Hilltop Law Firm today at (602) 466-9631 and schedule your bankruptcy filing appointment.